crush-157/serverless-saga/README.md

 ## <a name="introduction"/> Introduction to Fn

+### Overview
 [Fn](https://fnproject.io) is an open - source, container-native serverless platform.

-Core written in Go, but supports functions written in any language.
+The core written in Go, but Fn supports functions written in any language.

 ![](images/slides/fn-project.png)